 Up ahead the ministers’ son slashed free the last man left upon high hallowed ground.
 His jaw hung loose as his arms cleaved the air in precise arcs, released in an epiphany of form.
 In this liberation he soared, unburdened, free soloing in a willowy manifestation of benediction and grace.
 Within that emancipation he no longer needed to push, but rather slipped into a provocative inertia, laying out a line of want to the edge of need, plunging through air weightless and free with hope a casualty consumed in his wake.

 In the lee of his advance, the others broke off into deltaic streams working their way along deeply corrupted channels, some together, others all alone, but each proceeding in the humbling recognition that the relentless excavation of inner space is not without cost.
 And there, in that trough they would remain, galvanized into a familiar reckoning, bridging once more the connection between man and being that only through this submission could they hope to traverse.

 Ahead, the minister’s son was in his own rhythm, loose and easy, almost jangly about the wrists.
-His arms and shoulders were meatless from months of uninterrupted training, and carved the air with the frame they barely concealed.
-All muscle lay beneath the waist.
-His stride tucked low above bundled hamstrings.
-No way could he sprint from a base like that, but, Boy, could he ever pull through the miles, chewing off distances in big, raw chunks.
+His arms and shoulders were meatless from months of uninterrupted training, and now carved the air with the frame they barely concealed.
+All muscle lay beneath the waist, his stride tucked low above bundled hamstrings.
+No way could he sprint from a base like that, but boy could he ever pull through the miles, chewing off distances in big, raw chunks.

-Long, deep cuts dividing the front of his legs from the rear deepened with each stride as he caught and released the ground, unwinding pavement beneath him in a ribbon of gray.
-Pure will atop curved lasts.
+Long, deep cuts dividing the front of his legs from the rear deepened with each stride as he caught and released the ground, unwinding pavement in a ribbon of gray, pure will atop curved lasts.

 The dog arrived at his side atop a river of pace, moving with an inexorable flow.
 Passing each dying member of the group, he seemed to devour their spent strength like meaty bones, and convert them into a mystical fuel.
-Broken white traffic lines stretched out before them as they began matching effort, man and dog, the road barely grazed by their skimming strides.
+Broken white lane lines stretched out before them as they began matching effort, man and dog, the road barely grazed by their skimming strides.